apazga/docker-pgmodeler/README.md

 Finally, make sure XQuartz is started and launch the script `run_macos.sh`.

 **NOTE**: The simplest way to ensure that pgModeler is using XQuartz is right-clicking `XQuartz > Apps > Terminal` and run the `run_macos.sh` script.

+For using it without a network connection, you can also use the script `run_macos_local.sh`

 I may have forgotten some steps, if any problem please open an issue.